solrbot/logchange-action/DEPLOYMENT.md

 ## Step 3: Build and Push Docker Image

-### Option A: GitHub Container Registry (GHCR) - Recommended
+We assume GHCR, which is built into GitHub and integrates seamlessly with your repository.

-GHCR is built into GitHub and integrates seamlessly with your repository.
+You can also choose other registries.

 1. **Authenticate with GHCR**:
    ```bash